riptidewave93/UNVR-NAS/README.md

 Note that currently the install process requires UART to modify the u-boot env for booting.

+1. Make sure your UNVR is running the same Unifi firmware as referenced in the README.md in the unifi-firmware directory.
 1. Build the firmware image (follow the Usage section), and then throw it on an HDD/SSD formatted to ext4.
 Put said HDD in the UNVR Pro as the only hard drive.
-2. Hook up UART to the UNVR Pro (4 pin header on the PCB near the DC Power Backup port)
+2. Hook up UART to the UNVR Pro (4 pin header on the PCB near the DC Power Backup port).
-3. Boot the UNVR Pro, and press esc twice when prompted to get to the u-boot shell
+3. Boot the UNVR Pro, and press Escape twice when prompted to get to the u-boot shell.
+You only have 2 seconds to do this!
 4. Run the following commands to update the kernel cmdline and save the changes:

     ```